amirjaved/CyberAIChallenge/README.md

 4. E. Papadogiannaki, G. Tsirantonakis and S. Ioannidis, "Network Intrusion Detection in Encrypted Traffic," 2022 IEEE Conference on Dependable and Secure Computing (DSC), Edinburgh, United Kingdom, 2022, pp. 1-8, doi: 10.1109/DSC54232.2022.9888942.
 5. R. Bar and C. Hajaj, "SimCSE for Encrypted Traffic Detection and Zero-Day Attack Detection," in IEEE Access, vol. 10, pp. 56952-56960, 2022, doi: 10.1109/ACCESS.2022.3177272.

+# Theme 7:  Transaction Privacy in Healthcare based Blockchains

+**Problem statement:**
+Blockchain based applications are emerging drastically in Medical sector to maintain health records of a patient and so on.
+Even though blockchain technology has reached successfully, to meet the requirements of its chosen area, there are still some gaps in providing security & privacy to transactions.

+**Background:**
+Blockchains have revolutinized the healthcare domain.
+However, considering the transparency feature of Blockchain, any transaction on blockchain particularly public blockchain are transparent enough thereby compromising the privacy of the users.

+**Impact:**
+Health care data is considered to be quite sensitive and keeping such data on a block chain can definitely affect the privacy of the patient.

+**Task:**
+Techniques such as Mixing services, Zero knowledge Proofs and  Homomorphc Encryption are used in literature to address Identity and Transaction privacy concerns in Blockchain based applications.
+You  are tasked to propose a potential solution to  achieve Identity and Transaction privacy in Health care based blockchains.

+**References: **
+1. Peng, Li, et al. "Privacy preservation in permissionless blockchain: A survey."
+Digital Communications and Networks 7.3 (2021): 295-307.
+2. Feng, Qi, et al. "A survey on privacy protection in blockchain system."
+Journal of Network and Computer Applications 126 (2019): 45-58.
+3. M. Wang, Y. Guo, C. Zhang, C. Wang, H. Huang and X. Jia, "MedShare: A Privacy-Preserving Medical Data Sharing System by Using Blockchain," in IEEE Transactions on Services Computing, vol. 16, no. 1, pp. 438-451, 1 Jan.-Feb.
+2023, doi: 10.1109/TSC.2021.3114719.